Become a Noonsite Member

 Select your download option below

-Arriving by Yacht:
+Arriving by Yacht

-Leaving your Boat:
+Leaving your boat in Norway

 A boat can remain stored in Norway, without special permission, for up to 6 weeks in any 12 month period, but it may not be used by others if left this way.